NKatk/SimpsonsChat/README.md

 # SimpsonsChat
-In this project used Reactwithout Redux, Node.js(Express), JWT Authentication,  Socket.io, Bootstrap4 and CSS, instead of data base i`m used json files.
+In this project used Reactwithout Redux, Node.js(Express), JWT Authentication,  Socket.io, Bootstrap4 and CSS, instead of data base i'm used json files.

 How to use:
 >>>git clone https://github.com/NKatk/SimpsonsChat.git;